 “Mindfulness meditation is living in the moment”

-Mindfulness offers a pause, a reset, and an alternate way of seeing ourselves and our environment, as you become more aware of your thoughts, emotions, and bodily sensations in the present moment as they arise.
+Mindfulness offers a pause, a reset, and an alternate way of seeing ourselves and our environment.
+You become more aware of your thoughts, emotions, and bodily sensations in the present moment as they arise.

 Mindfulness practice is a technique not to eliminate incoming or perceived thoughts from your mind but the primary goal of this practice is to cultivate a non-judgmental awareness within you for the present moment by paying attention and self-regulation.
 Some benefits of mindfulness include self-control, objectivity, affect tolerance, improved concentration, improved emotion regulation, mental clarity, lower stress, and decreased depression.

 How to be mindful?